 Kitchen Kettle Village showcases all that Lancaster County has to offer — homemade baked-goods, jams and relishes, good food with unexpected touches, in a picturesque countryside.
 Famous for the unique shopping experience, featuring 40 distinct merchants offering everything from locally-made art, pottery and PA Dutch quilts to name-brand favourites like Brighton, PANDORA Jewelry, UGG and Minnetonka moccasins.

 MIRACLE OF CHRISTMAS: After decades of crushing Roman rule, the Hebrew people are losing hope.
 When will the promised Messiah come?
 Into the midst of this turmoil, young Mary is told she will bear God’s Son.

-11 breakfasts, 8 lunches, 10 dinners, 8 nights Western Caribbean cruise on the Grandeur of the Seas (Cat 2N cabin), shipboard meals and gratuities, all highlights listed, DeNure Tour Director, Connections Program and all taxes.
+11 breakfasts, 8 lunches, 10 dinners, 8 nights Western Caribbean cruise on Royal Caribbeans Grandeur of the Seas (Cat 2N cabin), shipboard meals and gratuities, all highlights listed, DeNure Tour Director, Connections Program and all taxes.

 Prices are in Canadian dollars, are per person and include HST.
 Other cabin types may be available, ask for rates.

 - 8 Night Royal Caribbean Western Caribbean Cruise